okikio/native/packages/animate/README.md

     target: "span",
     opacity: [0, 1],

-    // Note the order of the arguments, it's different from other properties onfinish(element, index, total) {
+    // Note the order of the arguments -- it's different from other properties onfinish(element, index, total, animation) {
         element.style.opacity = 0;
         console.log(
             `${
                 index + 1
-            } out of ${total}, elements have finished their animations.` );
+            } out of ${total}, elements have finished their animations.
+Animation playback speed is ${animation.playbackRate}`
+        );
     },
 });